Confy-Code/the-gym-a2sv-notes/Data Structures & Algorithms/Prefix Sums/difference_arrays.md

-### PREFIX SUMS -- [Difference Arrays & Circular Shifting]

-> Prefix sums are a preprocessing technique used to efficiently calculate **range sums** and handle repeated operations over arrays or matrices.

----

 ### 1. Difference Arrays

 > **Key idea:** Deal with only the **ends/boundaries** of a range instead of updating every element inside it.